AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - "Cryptography": math that can be applied to information in order to make its value no longer understandable.
 - "Encryption": Two-way cryptography.
 You encrypt, send something, and the receiver can decrypt.
 - "Hashing": ONE-WAY cryptography.
 You can never get back to the original value.
 USED FOR PASSWORD STORAGE.
+- In general, encrypt in transit (sending data) and at rest (storing in database).
+- NEVER TRUST SYSTEM INPUT.
+	- "System input" is literally anything and everything that isn't part of your application.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?